kubernetes/enhancements/keps/sig-node/5474-enable-writable-cgroups/README.md

 ###### Will enabling / using this feature result in increasing time taken by any operations covered by existing SLIs/SLOs?

 No measurable impact.
-The per-pod runtime-support check is a single read of the node-level `NodeFeatures.SupportsCgroupOptions` bool (sourced from the CRI `RuntimeFeatures` already returned by `Status()`), with no per-runtime-handler lookup.
+The per-pod runtime-support check is a single read of the node-level `NodeFeatures.CgroupMountMode` bool (sourced from the CRI `RuntimeFeatures` already returned by `Status()`), with no per-runtime-handler lookup.

 ###### Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?